FlagOpen/FlagEmbedding/docs/source/Introduction/installation.rst

 Using pip:
 ----------

-If you do not want to finetune the models, you can install the package without the finetune dependency:
+If you do not need to finetune the models, you can install the package without the finetune dependency:

 .. code:: bash